 Here’s a sample solo for you to take ideas from to use in your own solos.

-The text above the guitar tabs explains which scales or arpeggios I use.
+The annotations above the guitar tabs explain which scales or arpeggios I use.
 The number in brackets corresponds with the explanation below the sheet music.

 (1) The notes in this line are based on a common Ebmaj7 chord shape: